RomilDubey03/AI-Quiz-WebApp/Backend/README.md

 # QuizMaster Pro - AI-Powered Real-time Quiz Platform

-An intelligent quiz application built with the MERN stack using JavaScript, Tailwind CSS, and Redux Toolkit that allows users to create AI-generated or manual quizzes, host real-time quiz sessions, and manage subscriptions for different user capacities.
+An intelligent quiz application built with the MERN stack using JavaScript, Tailwind CSS, and Redux Toolkit that allows users to create AI-generated or manual quizzes, host real-time quiz, and manage subscriptions for different user capacities.

 ## 🚀 Features